jason2pham/CougarsDomain/README.md

 - Enhanced graphics and animations for a more immersive experience.
 - Online leaderboards to track high scores and compete with friends.

+This is a new version made by Jason that came with initial default packages from Unity's Universal 3D (URP) template.